Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Make the weak post useful.

-A strong post names the prospect, shows the concern, proves the CFCNX answer, and gives a next step.
+A strong post names the person, shows the concern, shows why CFCNX helps, and gives a next step.

 Generic gym content